MarteXcoin-documentation/Documentation/mining/index.rst

 - 4 GB of free storage (The more the blockchain grows, the more storage is needed).
 - A good internet connection (The more transactions are made, the more connection is needed).

-The profitability of mining is determined by the current network difficulty, the costs of your hardware, electricity, how many coin do you have, how many time you  is running your wallet.
+The profitability of mining is determined by the current network difficulty, the costs of your hardware, electricity, how many coin do you have, how long is your MarteXcore online.
 The following link provide up to date information:
 `GetDIfiiculty <https://be.martexcoin.org/api/getdifficulty>`_